 - 1 lime juiced

-- Heat oil in a pan.
-Add the onions and jalapeños, cook for 5 minutes on medium high until the onions begin to brown.
+Heat oil in a 12-inch sauté pan.
+Add the onions, and jalapeños, cook for 3-5 minutes on medium high until the onions turn translucent.

-Add the garlic and cook a minute more.
-Add the tomatillos, reduce heat to medium and cook for 10 minutes, until the tomatillos are cooked through, but still hold their shape.
+Add the garlic and stir.
+Add the tomatillos, water, salt, pepper, and cumin.
+Cover the pan with a lid.
+Cook for 8-10 minutes, until the tomatillos are cooked through, but still hold their shape.

-Right before serving, mix in the cilantro and sprinkle with lime juice, cumin and freshly ground black pepper.
+Right before serving, mix in the cilantro, sprinkle with lime juice, and freshly ground black pepper.